gunet/JeOS/README.md

 The `NET_HOSTNAME` and `NET_DOMAIN` can be helpful even in a DHCP configuration in order to *avoid* the installer asking for the corresponing values.

+If no environment variables are passed then the installer will just ask more questions.
+The purpose of the environment variables is mainly to avoid asking questions and making the installation completely non-interactive (for instace in order to use the produced ISO as input to a [packer](https://github.com/gunet/packer) template).

 ### ssh keys
 * By default root is allowed public key ssh access in the resulting VM
 * If you volume mount an `authorized_keys` file under `gunet/` folder then it will be used in the resulting ISO: `-v ${PWD/authorized_keys:/var/jeos/gunet/authorized_keys}`